-The legend of the Healing Springs near Blackville dates back to the 1700's when Indians used its waters to cure their ailments.
-Many locals still believe in the healing powers of the springs.
+The legend of God’s Acre Healing Springs near Blackville dates back to the Revolutionary War when Native Americans used its waters to heal wounded British soldiers.
 The acre of land surrounding the springs was legally deeded to God by its owner in 1944.

 The Town of Salley is known as the “Chitlin’ Capital” of the world.
 To celebrate, the town hosts the Chitlin’ Strut every fall.

 The Monetta Drive-In opened in 1951 and provided decades of entertainment before closing in 1986.
-The theater reopened in 1999, reviving a unique tradition and an almost lost past time.
-The theater is the only operating Drive-In Theater in South Carolina.
+The theater reopened in 1999, reviving a unique tradition and an almost lost pastime.
+Now, the theater is one of three operating drive-in theaters in South Carolina.

 Polo has been played in Aiken for well over a century and matches are still held today at several fields.
 Whitney Polo Field has the distinction of having the longest continuous period of play of any field in the country.